mdp-toolkit/mdp-docs/source/tutorial_src/ch4_bimdp.rst

 For example ``bimdp.nodes.PCABiNode`` is derived from both ``BiNode`` and ``mdp.nodes.PCANode``.

-There are currently two examples available in the ``mdp-examples`` repository, which demonstrate how BiMDP can be used.
-The first example ``backpropagation`` is a simple multilayer perceptron, using backpropagation for learning.
-The second example ``binetdbn`` is a proof-of-concept implementation of a deep belief network.
+There are several examples available in the ``mdp-examples`` repository, which demonstrate how BiMDP can be used.
+For example ``backpropagation`` demonstrates how to implement a simple multilayer perceptron, using backpropagation for learning.
+The example ``binetdbn`` is a proof-of-concept implementation of a deep belief network.
+In addition there are a couple of smaller examples in ``bimdp_examples``.

 Finally note that this tutorial is intended to serve as an introduction, covering all the basic aspects of BiMDP.
 For more detailed specifications